 Spending time making client bookings can add up and even bog down a busy salon.
 Also, how you take bookings reflects on you as a business owner.
 Paper schedules simply don’t look professional and should be avoided.
 There is plenty of technology that can do a better job and will help you and your team be more effective with your time and look more professional to your clients.

 The fix: Save your staff valuable time while giving your clients the convenience of scheduling online.
 Online Client Scheduling makes booking salon or spa appointments a 24/7 opportunity.
 Your clients jump online whenever they want, look for an open spot on your schedule that fits the services they want, and book it.
 It’s really that simple.
-You just set service times and order of service and allow your schedule to show open spots to those with your online store link.
+You just set service times and order of service and allow your schedule to show open spots to those with your online booking link.

 With this convenience for your clients comes a savings of time for your staff.
 For every online booking, that’s one less appointment that your team needs to make.
 Although scheduling a client should not take much time when done through an easy-to-use booking system, the time adds up and frankly can be better spent on other tasks or interactions.